-Children typically start Phase 3 in the second half of the Autumn term F2.
+Children typically start Phase 3 in the Spring term in Reception.
 They will usually recap and consolidate Phase 3 throughout the Spring term in F2.
 In Phase 3, children finish learning the single letter GPCs and are then introduced to digraphs (two letters making one sound) and trigraphs (three letters making one sound).
 Children learn GPCs in this order:

 j v w x y z zz qu

 sh - shop

 Children MUST understand that they pronounce these letters as one sound, otherwise they will not be able to read the words that contain these sounds accurately.

 Children will learn to read and write a variety of words containing these GPCs, including 'Phase 3 high frequency words'.
 They will also learn more 'tricky words'.
 Below is a link to the Phase 3 'high frequency words', 'tricky words' and GPC flashcards.

 Children typically start Phase 4 in the Summer term of Reception, continuing this until the end of Reception.
 Children will also spend a few weeks of the Autumn term in Year 1 recapping and consolidating Phase 4.
 There are no new GPCs to learn in Phase 4 but children will begin to read and write longer words containing the GPCs they already know.
 Some example words from this phase include: lamp, bench, sandpit, shelving, frog, brown, spark, starlight, stamp, blank, shrink, spring, strap, scrunch, twisting, printer.

 Children will also learn more 'tricky words' and 'high frequency words'.